Updated on December 14, 2022

 The wines of the Languedoc reflect the personality of the region perfectly, generous, well-balanced and with a wide range of aromas.
 Savor them quietly and spread good cheer as you sit back and enjoy your view from the Pic Saint-Loup!

-With twenty-three different appellations (Aude, Corbières, Fitou, Limoux, Muscat, Vins de France...), the wines of the AOC Languedoc are not the same.
-There are three types of designations; regional, sub-regional, and communal.
+With twenty-three different appellations (Aude, Corbières, Fitou, Limoux, Muscat, Vins de France...), the wines of the AOC Languedoc are not alike.
+There are three types of appellations; regional, sub-regional, and communal.

 The regional appellation of Languedoc is the AOC Languedoc formerly known as Coteaux du Languedoc.
 Red, rosé and white wines are produced under this appellation.

-The communal appellations are natural sweet white wines with four AOC Muscats but there is also a communal appellation in dry white wine, the Clairette de Bellegarde appellation.
+The communal appellations are natural sweet white wines with four AOC Muscats but there is also a communal dry white wine appellation, Clairette de Bellegarde.

-In Languedoc wines we find many grape varieties.
+In the wines of the Languedoc we find many grape varieties.
 Several grape varieties are blended to produce wines with unique aromas and immense quality.
-The grape varieties are influenced by the different climates in the region.
-The Mediterranean, oceanic and Pyrenean influence makes it possible to use both northern and southern grape varieties more or less late.
+The grape varieties are influenced by the different climates present in the region.
+The Mediterranean, oceanic and Pyrenean influence allows the use of both northern and southern grape varieties that are more or less late.

-There is only one thing they have in common: the aromas of the garrigue and their sunny notes.
-Grenache, Mourvèdre, Picpoul, Muscat, Cabernet Sauvignon, Cinsault, Carignan, Bourboulenc, Clairette and Syrah are the star varieties of Languedoc, which offer our taste buds structured and fulfilled wines.
+They all have one thing in common: the aromas of the garrigue and their sunny notes.
+Grenache, Mourvèdre, Picpoul, Muscat, Cabernet-Sauvignon, Cinsault, Carignan, Bourboulenc, Clairette and Syrah are the star grape varieties of the Languedoc, offering our taste buds structured and full-bodied wines:

 Lou Dubois for Les Grappes